Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- These two squads surrender a combined 59 points per game, 6.5 more than this contest's over/under.
+- The two teams combine to score 43.6 points per game, 8.9 less than the total in this contest.

-- Wildcats games have an average total of 51.6 points this season, 0.9 fewer than Saturday's over/under.
+- The 59 points per game these two squads have surrendered to opponents this season are 6.5 more than the 52.5 total in this contest.

-- In 2021, games involving the Commodores have averaged a total of 53.9 points, 1.4 more than the set total in this contest.
+- In 2021, games involving the Commodores have averaged a total of 53.9 points, 1.4 more than the set over/under in this contest.

 Kentucky Stats and Trends